meganschultepdx/HairSalon/README.md

 ## Technologies Used

-I used C# to build this webpage.
+I used C# and MySql to build this webpage and Database.

 ### License